top of page

 based in Market Deeping, Lincolnshire, England

-I’m Kat Feek, a professional genealogist and the face behind Tracing Time.
+Hello!
+I’m Kat — a professional genealogist and the face behind Tracing Time.

-In 2025, I was appointed to the Board of Directors of the Register of Qualified Genealogists.
-Where I continue my commitment to supporting others in the field and maintaining professional standards, education, and the future of genealogical research.
+In 2025, I was honoured to be appointed to the Board of Directors of the Register of Qualified Genealogists (RQG), where I continue to support others in the field and help uphold professional standards, education, and the future of genealogical research.

-For me, genealogy is detective work at its finest.
-I thoroughly enjoy the process of piecing together clues, uncovering hidden connections, and solving historical puzzles—especially when it leads to meaningful discoveries for clients.
+For me, genealogy is detective work at its best.
+I love the challenge of piecing together clues, uncovering hidden connections, and solving historical puzzles — especially when it results in meaningful discoveries for my clients.

 bottom of page